Access Control

 EHR (Electronic Health Record)

-An Electronic Health Record (EHR) is a digital version of a patient's paper chart.
-It contains the patient's medical history, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory test results.
-EHRs allow healthcare providers to access and…
+An Electronic Health Record (EHR) is a digital version of a patient's paper chart that contains comprehensive, real-time information about the patient’s medical history, diagnoses, medications, treatment plans, immunizations, allergies, lab results, and imaging.
+Unlike isolated paper files, EHRs are…

 EMR (Electronic Medical Record)

-An Electronic Medical Record (EMR) is a digital version of a patient's paper chart.
-It contains all of the medical and treatment history of a patient in one practice.
-EMRs are used by healthcare providers to document, monitor, and manage…
+An Electronic Medical Record (EMR) is a digital version of a patient’s paper chart.
+It stores the medical and treatment history of a patient within a single healthcare organization.
+Healthcare professionals rely on EMRs to document care, monitor progress, and…

 Encryption